CYA has been overseeing students in volunteer placements and internships in Greece for

-- A detailed overview of your internship project and expectations will be agreed upon between you, the internship host organization, and your CYA supervisor.
+- A detailed overview of your internship project and expectations will be agreed upon between you, the internship host organization, and your CYA faculty supervisor.

 - An online orientation and tutorial on virtual internships will get you set up on the basics of doing remote work.

-- An online orientation meeting with your CYA supervisor and your internship host organization supervisor will prepare you for the journey ahead.
+- An online orientation meeting with your CYA faculty supervisor and your internship host organization supervisor will prepare you for the journey ahead.

 Workshops and online activities occurring weekly alongside of project work will cover:

-- Weekly video check-ins will occur with the CYA supervisor to evaluate progress and discuss the curriculum materials
+- Weekly video check-ins will occur with the CYA faculty supervisor to evaluate progress and discuss the curriculum materials

 - Weekly video and/or email check-ins will occur with the internship host supervisor to evaluate progress, discuss the work and the organization, and incorporate the intern into the host organization’s work culture.